- Search The Registry

 - Creating Support

 *The birth of Jack Trice in 1902 is celebrated on this date.
-He was an African American football Student/Athlete.
+He was a Black football Student/Athlete.

 In 1922, after his freshman year at ISU, he returned to Ohio to marry Starland.
 Trice was 20.
 Starland was 15.
 There were only about 20 black students on the ISU campus.
 Unable to secure any housing, they turned to the local Masonic group, which arranged for them to board in a room at their local temple.
 Trice majored in animal husbandry with hopes of someday teaching modern farming to Southern black farmers.
 His wife was studying home economics.
 The ISU of Trice's era was one of the more welcoming universities for Blacks.
 George Washington Carver had served as a faculty member before moving to Tuskegee Institute.